singbar/rl_demo/README.md

 This project uses:
 - Temporal activity retries for robustness
-- Long-running training with `heartbeat_timeout`
-- `to_builtin()` helpers to serialize NumPy values safely

 ---

 ## 🧭 Future Extensions

-- Use Temporal Signals for dynamic policy updates
-- Schedule recurring training via Temporal Schedules
+- Adapt the job and config structure to reflect a real cloud compute environment
+- Adapt to run as a cloud-based application instead of a local applicatoin
+- Create a meaningful reward to improve RL effectiveness
 - Store checkpoints in cloud storage (e.g., S3)
-- Track performance metrics over time and push to dashboards
+- Track training performance metrics over time and push to dashboards
 ---

 ## 📚 Resources